matt-mendonca/podium-js/readme.md

 what it does
 --------------
-podium js is a frame work to make presenting your reveal js slides easier.
+podium js is a frame work to make presenting (read: when standing in front of a crowd) your reveal js slides easier.
 It allows you to drop in your already made reveal slides and control them with the built in remote.

 why
 ----